rahul-gharat/dronahq-docs/docs/building-with-ai/getting-started.md

 # Getting Started

-DronaHQ AI is designed to help you create apps faster, smarter, and with fewer manual steps.
+Veda AI is designed to help you create apps faster, smarter, and with fewer manual steps.
 Whether you want to generate entire screens from a sentence or tweak individual components using simple prompts, the AI Chatbot is here to make things smoother.

 ##  Set Up Your OpenAI API Key